hermessuen/intelligence/content/Machine Learning/active-learning.md

 # What is Active Learning?

-- **Def:** Active learning is a type of semi-supervised learning in which the learning algorithm selects unlabeled data points to be annotated by the user.
+Active learning is a type of semi-supervised learning in which the learning algorithm selects unlabeled data points to be annotated by the user.
+It is semi-supervised because the model is trained on both labeled and unlabled data.

-- **Algo:**
-    1. Start with a small labeled dataset
-    2. At each iteration, pick a set of unlabeled data points according to metric S. Label those points and train a new model
-    3. Repeat step 2
-- **Motivation:** The main motivation for active learning is data efficiency.
-When facing large unlabeled data, the cost associated with annotating those data could be huge.
+The primary motivation for active learning is data efficiency.
+When facing large unlabeled data, the cost associated with annotating the entire dataset could be huge.
 Active learning allows the model to achieve the same performance by annotating only a subset of data.

+The general algorithm for active learning involves:
+1. Start with a small labeled dataset.
+2. At each iteration, pick a set of unlabeled data points according to metric S. Label those points and train a new model.
+3. Repeat step 2 for a certain number of iterations or until some termination condition has been met.

+Two major questions to consider are 1) how are data queried? and 2) what is the query criteria.
+In this post we discuss three types of querying approaches (stream-based, pool-based, and membership synthesis) and two types of querying criterion (uncertainty sampling and balance exploration and exploitation).

 # Three Categories of Active Sampling